How to Improve WordPress Security (Without Becoming a Tech Wizard)

 8. Limit Password Guessing Attempts

 Password guessing, or brute force attacks, is one of the most common ways hackers try to break into WordPress websites.
-Automated bots attempt millions of password combinations until they get it right – unless you stop them.

 A simple way to improve WordPress website security is to limit the number of login attempts.
 This ensures hackers and bots can’t endlessly test passwords until they succeed.